 Patterned media technologies involve a photolithographic patterning of the recording media.
-Patterning allows the servo pattern that controls head placement during operation to be physically pre-printed on each disk, reducing drive manufacturing costs.
+This patterning allows the head placement during operation to be physically pre-printed on each disk, reducing drive manufacturing costs.
 Traditionally, the magnetic servo pattern in a drive has to be recorded on the disks in that drive after the drive is assembled.
-Each data location will contain a single bit and provide isolation of each bit that reduces read-back noise thereby increasing SNR and storage density.
+Each data location will contain a single bit and provide isolation of each bit that reduces read-back noise, ultimately increasing SNR and storage density.

-A key challenge to the production of patterned media will be to fabricate sub-20nm features on the entire media surface, with very close tolerances and tightly controlled magnetic properties.
+A key challenge of fabricating sub-20nm features on the entire media surface is doing so with very close tolerances and tightly controlled magnetic properties.
 Today, only electron beam lithography can produce imprint masters with these dimensions.
-This is the first time that the lithography required to support the HDD roadmap will be finer than that supporting the semiconductor device roadmap.

 - Pattern the substrate before deposition of the magnetic film structure